openela/openela-documentation/openela8/topics/osmanage-ConfiguringSystemSettings.md

           RTC in local TZ: no
 ```

-To set system time manually, use the timedatectl set-time command:
+To set system time manually, use the `timedatectl set-time` command:

 ```
-timedatectl set-time "2021-07-17 01:59:59"
+timedatectl set-time "*2021-07-17 01:59:59*"
 ```

 This command sets the current system time based on the time specified assuming the currently set system timezone.
 The command also updates the system Real Time Clock \(RTC\).